Life insurance shoppers who have diabetes already know finding affordable coverage can be difficult.

 - Tobacco use: People who use tobacco pay significantly more for life insurance regardless of whether they have diabetes.
 Quitting tobacco is one of the single most important things you can do to open up options for affordable life insurance.

 - Weight control: Medically underwritten life insurance, which has the potential to give you the most coverage, considers your overall health.
-If you’re obese or even just overweight, adopting a healthier lifestyle can give you access to better coverage.
+If you’re obese or even just overweight, adopting a healthy lifestyle and losing some weight can give you access to lower life insurance premiums.

 - Blood pressure: Blood pressure is another general health indicator underwriters may use.
-By taming hypertension — either through diet and exercise or prescription medicine — you can open up more life insurance options.
+By taming hypertension — either through diet and exercise or prescription medicine — you can get better life insurance quotes.

 When to Get Guaranteed Issue Life Insurance with Diabetes

 Many diabetics think their only option for coverage is guaranteed issue life insurance.
 It’s true that you’d have an easier time qualifying for one of these policies.
 But not because they’re particularly friendly to diabetics.

 Just about anyone with any health condition can qualify for these policies because they don’t check your medical records and require no medical exam.
 The questionnaires for these policies may have only two knock-out questions to exclude people who have terminal illnesses or live in long-term care facilities.